+3 votes

 7 Answers

-David Slater owns the copyright, by
+David Slater owns the copyright

 I think Slater should own the copyright.
 It was his camera that an unauthorized mammal used.